3M and Discovery Education Lau - GuruFocus.com

-ST. PAUL, Minn. and CHARLOTTE, N.C., Jan.
-19, 2023 /PRNewswire/ -- 3M (@3M) and Discovery Education (@DiscoveryEd) are announcing the launch of the Young Scientist Challenge Alumni Network and Alumni Grants Program.
+ST. PAUL, MN and CHARLOTTE, NC / ACCESSWIRE / January 19, 2023 / 3M (@3M) and Discovery Education (@DiscoveryEd) are announcing the launch of the Young Scientist Challenge Alumni Network and Alumni Grants Program.
 The effort will support past participants and the future science leaders as part of the 3M Young Scientist Challenge (#YoungScientist).
 As the nation's premier middle school science competition, the annual 3M Young Scientist Challenge invites students in grades 5-8 to compete for a mentorship with a 3M scientist, a $25,000 grand prize, and the chance to earn the title of "America's Top Young Scientist."
 The new Alumni Network and Alumni Grants Program offers previous participants networking opportunities, resources, events, and funding for existing science projects.

 "For 16 years, alongside Discovery Education, we've brought science to life through the 3M Young Scientist Challenge," said Karina Chavez, senior vice president and chief strategy officer at 3M.
 "By participating in the 3M Young Scientist Challenge, hundreds of students have been inspired to create world-changing innovations.
 The Alumni Network and Grants Program are a way to continue supporting and celebrating these tremendous young people that represent the future of science."